-This year, ten undergraduate students from across the U.S. will participate in this program which will be held virtually due to the ongoing COVID-19 issues.
-The program is scheduled to start around May 20, 2022 and will end around August 8, 2022.
+This year, ten undergraduate students from across the U.S. will participate in this program.
+The program is scheduled to start around May 19, 2023 and will end around August 7, 2023.
 The program is open to all sophomore, junior, and senior undergraduates in computer science, computer engineering and related fields, who are U.S. citizens or U.S. permanent residents, with a GPA of 3.0 or above.
 Students will be given an introductory course in Computer Vision during the first few weeks and then be introduced to various research projects in the Computer Vision area.
 The students will work full time on their individual research projects during the summer semester.
 Each student will be paid a stipend of $6,000 for the summer and receive a small meal allowance, and a summer housing allowance.
 Out of state students who are motivated may be given the option to continue working on their projects (for an additional stipend) when they return home during the Fall and Spring semesters.

 For further queries, contact email@example.com.